alan-turing-institute/CSV_Wrangling/README.md

 **Note:** We are aware of the fact that some of the files may change or become unavailable in the future.
 This is an unfortunate side-effect of using publically available data in this way.
 The data downloader skips files that are unavailable or that have changed.
+Note that this may affect the exact reproducibility of the results.

 ## Requirements

-Below are the requirements for reproducing the experiments, if you're not using Docker.
+Below are the requirements for reproducing the experiments if you're not using Docker.
 Note that at the moment only Linux-based systems are supported.
 MacOS will probably work, but hasn't been tested.

 - Python 3.x with the packages in the ``requirements.txt`` file.
 These can be installed with: ``pip install --user -r requirements.txt``.